ethereum/homestead-guide/old-docs-for-reference/main-wiki.rst/What-is-Ethereum.rst

 which rules can be defined and, to an ever increasing degree as technology improves, see enforced.
-For example, the camera could be listening to the blockchain and only record if the film-making collective's ÐApp approves Jo's access code.
+For example, the camera could be listening to the blockchain and only record if the film-making collective's dapp approves Jo's access code.

 Crowdfunding is a key example in the advancement organizational tools.
 It provides a couple of really important functions: a way for